Pay It Forward Coupon Style

 I totally agree and it’s a coupon “pay it forward” system.
 I know I would be thrilled if I went to purchase a product on my list and it had a money off coupon attached to it.
 Not only is it an simple way to help someone else save money, it’s a great way to makes someone’s day.
 I’m sure that anyone who reaches for the item they were going to buy to find a discount coupon attached will feel like a bit of luck shined on them that day.

-Since seeing that, I have made an effort to pay it forward with coupons I don’t need.
+Since seeing that, I have made an effort to pay it forward with coupons I don't need.
+Leaving coupons in stores for others to use is called “dropshopping coupons” (the opposite of shoplifting).
 In fact, I have expanded beyond grocery coupons and started to print out multiple coupons when going to a restaurant that offers online coupons.
 Then I simply handed them out or leave them where anyone can grab one if they want.

 I realize that not all of the coupons I leave will be used, but many more will be than if they had ended up in my waste basket.
 It’s truly surprising how a simple gesture like this can make somebody’s day.
 If you use coupons and find yourself throwing some away from time to time, I encourage you to join the “pay it forward” coupon movement.